open-risk/openNPL/README.md

 Once the openNPL platform is up and running:

-* A user can log-in into the application
+* A user can login into the application
 * Inspect the available data sets (tables or relations), apply filters etc.
-* Insert, Update or Delete records
+* Insert, Update or Delete NPL records

 ![Landing](/docs/source/screenshots/filter.png)